KimDelbarre/weather-app/README.md

 - Allow the user to compare the weather in two cities
 - Use the API of https://unsplash.com/ to show a photo of the city they entered in the form.

 ## Instructions
-Create an account on OpenWeather (https://openweathermap.org/forecast5), and generate a key Get the weather data using axios or use the native JS fetch() method
+Create an account on OpenWeather, and generate a key Get the weather data using axios or use the native JS fetch() method